Daniel-KM/Omeka-S-module-Lockout/README.md

 page.
 This allows passwords (or hashes) to be brute-force cracked with relative ease.

-Limit Login Attempts blocks an Internet address from making further attempts after a specified limit on retries is reached, making a brute-force attack difficult or impossible.
+The module blocks an Internet address from making further attempts after a specified limit on retries is reached, making a brute-force attack difficult or impossible.

 ## Features